 - All timed urine collection bottles should be REFRIGERATED during collection.
 Preservative may have been added to the container; this may be caustic.
 Please be careful not to spill any of the preservative.
 (If the patient has a catheter, the collection bag should be kept on ice between empties.)

-- Inadequate preservative or loss of voided specimens are common errors encountered in the collection.
-As a guideline, START THE COLLECTION OVER if: a. any part of the specimen is lost. b. if diarrhea stool gets mixed with the urine.
+- Inadequate preservatives or loss of voided specimens are common errors encountered in the collection.
+As a guideline, START THE COLLECTION OVER if: 1) any part of the specimen is lost, or 2) if diarrhea stool gets mixed with the urine.

 Random Urine Collection

 For random urines, the patient should void into a clean container.
 The specimen should be labeled and refrigerated until pick up.
 A clean catch or midstream specimen is preferred.
 The patient should void a small amount of urine before collecting in a clean container.

 Virology Specimen Collection